EVCOM London Film Awards

 This year, shortlisted finalists will come together to view and critique a curated selection of shortlisted entries in front of a jury and invited audience.
 Then, of course, we will celebrate winning entries at an exclusive, ticketed red-carpet after party worthy of any international recognition event.

 Projects published after the 15th June 2018 up until this years deadline, 10th June 2019, are eligible for entry.

-Should you be interested in sponsoring an award category at the EVCOM London Film Awards please get in touch with Jenny.
+Should you be interested in sponsoring an award category at the EVCOM London Film Awards please get in touch with Leigh.

 Craft, Technical and Professional